Diameter of P.A. random graphs with edge-step functions: The family of regularly varying functions: sharp bounds for the diameter

-Since $\varepsilon$ was arbitrarily chosen, we conclude the proof. \end{proof} The next step is to prove the constant order of the diameter of the graphs generated by regularly varying functions and how it depends on the index of regular variation on infinity.
+The next step is to prove the constant order of the diameter of the graphs generated by regularly varying functions and how it depends on the index of regular variation on infinity.
 This result is stated on Theorem~\ref{t:rv} and we provide a proof for it below. \begin{proof}[Proof of Theorem~\ref{t:rv}] We begin proving the lower bound.